Equivariant $K$-theory, affine Grassmannian and perfection: Trace map for perfect affine Grassmannians

 \section{Trace map for perfect affine Grassmannians}

-Our main example of interest is the affine Grassmannian and the affine Schubert varieties, in both classical and perfect setups.
+Our main examples of interest are the affine Grassmannians and affine Schubert varieties, in both classical and perfect setups.
 As a proof of concept, we prove our main result for $T$-equivariant $K$-theory of affine Schubert varieties $X_{\le \mu}$ in the perfect affine Grassmannian $\Gr$ for $\GL_n$.